 Lowlights of the Month

 Chronic pain flare-ups.
-I’ve been battling with an auto-immune-y disease over the past few months that can sometimes result in the unpleasant combination of agony and infection.
+I’ve been battling an auto-immune disease over the past few months that can sometimes result in the unpleasant combination of agony and infection.
 I’ve managed to get the majority of the pain under control with diet, but I experienced a huge flare up just before I flew to Mozambique.